DRAGNLabs/injectable-alignment-model/Rocket-Launch/README.md

+# IRM

+## Introduction

+## Setup

+### Environment Setup

+Create a Mamba environment with python=3.9, preferably named rocket: mamba create -n rocket python=3.9

+If it is named differently, the environment activation commands in the Slurm scripts must be changed.

+Run pip install -r requirements.txt.

+### Getting a Base model

+The code in this repo was written to use Llama 2 weights that are saved locally.
+The corresponding code that defines the model architecture is also used to specify where in the model the IRM should be injected.

+Other methods (such as loading a model from Hugging Face every time and making dynamic changes to its members, or "hijacking") may preclude the following steps needed to save model weights locally and modify the model's code.

+#### Model Weights and Corresponding Model Code

+Here are some different ways to save weights locally:

+*Note: We found that the chat versions of the models worked more effectively than the non-chat ones*

+* Get the weights directly from the source:
+    * For Llama 2, you can follow the instructions on [Meta's website for Llama 2](https://llama.meta.com/llama2/) to download the Llama 2 weights, which will include requesting access and following their instructions to download the weights.
+    * The code that defines Llama 2 architecture will be downloaded by the script

+* Instantiate a Hugging Face model and save it:
+    * The hf_to_compute() function in [convert_checkpoint.py](./src/convert_checkpoint.py) will save the weights locally.
+        1. Change `pretrained_name` to the Hugging Face identifier string.
+        2. Change `new_original_checkpoint_path` to the filepath at which the checkpoint will be stored
+        3. Call the function from a python3 interpreter.
+From the /src/ directory:
+            1. `python3`
+            2. `from convert_checkpoint import *`
+            3. `hf_to_compute()`

+            - You may need to write a short python script and run it in a slurm job if you run out of memory in the terminal

+    * The code that defines the pretrained LlamaForCausal models is found in the [llama_models](./src/llama_models) directory.

+        If you would like to use a different pretrained Hugging Face model, you'll have to track down the corresponding code in [their repo](https://github.com/huggingface/transformers).
+It's huge, so using the search bar is very helpful.
+That may also require modifying the files to directly import modules (`from transformers import #####`).

+### Setting up a Config file

+Configuration YAML files are used to define all paths, settings, and hyperparameters for training tokenizers, tokenizing data, training models, injecting an IRM, and running inference.
+You can create a new config by copying default_config.yaml (preferebly into the [configs](./configs/) folder) or by using the config generation script as described below.

+#### Config Creation Script
+There are a lot of details that need to be aligned in the config files, and the [config creation script](./src/utils/new_config_create.py) makes it easier to get all the details right when creating a large number of scripts.

+To use this script,

 # Rocket-Launch

 Rocket-Launch is a generalized version of the Rocket framework.
 Rocket-Launch can use any HuggingFace model, is capable of using any HuggingFace dataset, and utilizes PyTorch Lightning to easily enable distributed training on a number of configurations.
 Rocket-Launch is designed to be a flexible research framework with the ability to: